Random matrices: Orthogonal polynomials

 \section{Orthogonal polynomials}

-Our formulas for matrix integrals and eigenvalue distributions, which involve scalar products of polynomials, would simplify if the polynomials in question were orthogonal to one another.
-Let us assume that $p_k = \tilde{p}_k$ for a family of \textbf{orthogonal polynomials} , so that
+Our formulas for matrix integrals and eigenvalue distributions, which involve scalar products of polynomials, would simplify if the polynomials were orthogonal.
+Let us assume that $p_k = \tilde{p}_k$ is a family of \textbf{orthogonal polynomials} , satisfying

-for some numbers $h_k\in\mathbb C$.
-(We cannot set $h_k=1$ because our polynomials are assumed to be monic, and cannot be arbitrarily renormalized.)
+with normalizations $\langle p_k | p_k \rangle=h_k\in\mathbb C$.
+(We cannot set $h_k=1$ because our polynomials are assumed to be monic, and cannot be arbitrarily normalized.)
 The partition function is then